RudrThakur/Flutter-Flustrap/README.md

 # Flutter-Flustrap
-Predefined constants for easing your life
+Predefined constants similar to Bootstrap Framework ready to be imported and used on the fly